nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 ## host static files from a specific folder using 'send_from_directory' function
 * Suppose we desire to serve static files from a different folder (say 'reports') instead of 'static' folder
 * We can use `send_from_directory` function to serve a file from desired folder given the path of the file inside the folder
+* So the
 ```py
 from flask import Flask, render_template, send_from_directory